romach/digital-garden/content/faq/javascript-faq.md

 ### When to use?

-When you need to concatenate strings
+When you need to concatenate strings.

 ## How to inject JavaScript into HTML?